loporlp/Marching-Band-Scrape/README.md

-Code to scrape marching band score from UMEA
+Code to scrape marching band score from UMEA.